 Once again, we’d like to thank you all for your support of our #MarkUp donation campaign, and for helping in the fight against the COVID-19 pandemic.
 We appreciate all the wonderful feedback and comments we’ve received from you.

-Thank you for reading this wall of text and #MaskUp!
+Thank you for reading this wall of text and don't forget to #MaskUp!